How are UK interior design trends influenced by other countries?

 The best part?
 This is the easiest global design approach to adopt in your own home.
 Create a minimalist home simply by decluttering.
 As Marie Kondo so wisely states, that which does not ‘spark joy’ should be given away or disposed of (in an eco-friendly manner, of course).

 Over the last decade, Moroccan design has had a huge influence here.
-This is largely concentrated to their vibrant use of colours, especially in their stunning decorative tiles.
+This is largely concentrated to their vibrant use of colors, especially in their stunning decorative tiles.
 In particular, flooring tiles in bold colours and with striking patterns have seen a surge in popularity across design stores in the UK.